v474mon/prjctr_final/README.md

 # Projector final project
 - Single page Application allows modify personal information (Profile) and add Food into Food List.
-- localStorage is used for sroring user data.
+- localStorage is used for storing user data.

 ## Technologies
 - App made on ReactJs, Redux